petermg/TheOcularMigraineMCP/README.md

 ![image](https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/1793ee1d-1fba-4492-af3b-58ed3fcadd96)

-This will propmt you for the Kiosk Mode password and then it will entirely disable Kiosk Mode.
+This will prompt you for the Kiosk Mode password and then it will entirely disable Kiosk Mode.
 This is here so that pressing the Volume Up button for an extended amount of time no longer triggers the Kiosk Mode enable password prompt.
 ##

 ### Create Shortcut App